hmcts/pre-rec-evidence/README.md

    //todo will update later to generate auth file
 4. Build the project by running ``` dotnet build ```
 5. Then for running the tests from terminal use ``` dotnet test ```
+6. If you hit a loop of being told to install playwright follow this - https://playwright.dev/dotnet/docs/intro#first-project

+- To generate an authorisation file:
+1) run npm i -D @playwright/test
+2) run npx playwright codegen --save-storage=auth.json
+3) In the playwright window, go to the streaming manager and log in, then close the window
+4) An auth.json file will be created under the e2e file, add the path to this in line 53 within HooksInitializer.cs
+5) Now do dotnet build, dotnet test, the test should automatically log you in when run

 For Pa11y, you can set up the pa11y.ps1 file as a powershell config in your IDE and run the accessibility tests through there or you can run the commands within the file in your terminal
 - You can also run this command to run the tests and see the results in the terminal: pa11y-ci --config .pa11yci.tests.portal.json - you'll need to cd into the pa11y directory